AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

      **Namespace:** Defines a namespace called RevitAPP.
 The namespaces are used to organize code and avoid conflicts between classes from different libraries.

      **public class Class1 : IExternalCommand** Declares a public class called Class1 to implements the IExternalcommand interface.
 This interface is part of the Revit API and is used to define external commands that can be executed within Revit.

+     **Result Execute:** Defines the Execute method, which is required by the IExternalCommand interface.
+This method is executed when the external command is invoked in Revit.